pytexas/pytexas.github.io/docs/blog/posts/2025-conference-recap.md

 ---
 title: 2025 Conference Recap
-date: 2024-05-14
+date: 2025-06-30
 categories:
     - Conference Updates
 authors:
     - masonegger
 ---

-The annual PyTexas Conference was held at the Austin Central Library April 11  - 13, 2024 in Austin, TX.
+The PyTexas Foundation held the annual PyTexas Conference at the Austin Central Library on April 11  - 13, 2025 in Austin, TX.
-It was fantasic year, with new record breaking events.
+It was a fantastic year with new record-breaking events.
 We're excited to share some behind the scenes data with you.

 <!-- more -->